mpsonntag/snippets/notes/projects/gin/in-house-support.md

 The in-house GIN has gained a lot of traction in the last year, which we are very happy to see and also happy to support as much as we can.
 With the growing number of in-house GIN users, we also receive many requests for service set-up support and maintenance.
-Often these are simple matters and we try to keep the documentation as up-to date and helpful as possible, but since we are a small open-source team, the growing demand for support takes up quite some of our time.
+Often these are simple matters, and we try to keep the documentation as up-to date and helpful as possible, but since we are a small open-source team, the growing demand for support takes up quite some of our time.